Clicky

 #17 Get Hold of Student Discounts

 You will likely only be a true-blue college student once, so you may as well enjoy the perks!
-And one of these perks is student discounts, many of which are generous to save money faster.
+One of these perks is student discounts, many of which are generous to save money faster.
 You have to ask about student discounts and be surprised that several establishments want to attract student business.

 A few examples include:

 • Apple stands out for its special student freebies and prices for its back-to-school season.
-Freebies include free AirPods, 5% on most items, and $200 off on eligible Mac purchases.
+Freebies include free AirPods, 5% off on most items, and $200 off on eligible Mac purchases.

 • Dell offers discounts on its desktops, laptops, and other gadgets and accessories.

-• Microsoft offers great student discounts, including $194 off on Surface Pro 3 and a 10% discount on accessories.
+• Microsoft offers great student discounts, including $194 off on the Surface Pro 3 and a 10% discount on accessories.

 • Lenovo offers student discounts on its desktops, laptops, and tablets through its Academic Purchase Program.